On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Achievable Rates of OAMP in the Coded LUIS

-\emph{1) Comparing with Conventional Turbo:} Turbo is extrinsic that requires independent input-output errors of each local processor.
-OAMP only requires orthogonal input-output errors, which is generally less stringent than the independent requirement.
+\emph{1) Comparing with Conventional Turbo:} Turbo is extrinsic and requires independent input-output errors for each local processor.
+In contrast, OAMP only necessitates orthogonal input-output errors, which are generally less stringent than the independent requirement.
 It was proved in \cite{MaTWC} that the MSE of OAMP is lower than Turbo (whose achievable rate was given in \cite{Yuan2014}).
 That is, ${\eta}^{-1}_{\mr{SE-OAMP}}\geq {\eta}^{-1}_{\mr{SE-Turbo}}$.
-As a result, the achievable rate of OAMP is not less than Turbo.
+Consequently, based on the I-MMSE lemma, the achievable rate of OAMP is not lower than Turbo.

-Fig. \ref{Fig:Rate_OAMP_Turbo} shows the achievable rates of Turbo \cite{Yuan2014} and OAMP.
-Both Turbo and OAMP achieve the Gaussian capacity.
-However, for QPSK, 8PSK and 16QAM modulations, OAMP achieves the constrained capacity when the corresponding OAMP has a unique fixed point, while Turbo always has rate loss.
-Similar results can be obtained for other non-Gaussian signaling.
-Therefore, OAMP outperforms Turbo, which is consistent with the result in \cite{MaTWC}.
-In addition, the gap between OAMP and Turbo increases with $\beta$ and $\kappa$ (condition number), and the gap is negligible if $\beta$ and $\kappa$ are small.